mxface/MxFaceSamples.Net/README.md

 - Run the Iris or Fingerprint sample

 ### Disclaimer
-You will need active MxFace AI subscription for Enrolling and Matching.
+You will need active MxFace AI subscription for Enrolling and 1:N Search.